 - And More

 So clearly, taxes will add up when selling a motel.
-Of course, as we mentioned before, capital gains taxes can be deferred if trading a hotel or motel with a 1031 exchange.
+Of course, capital gains taxes are deferrable if trading a hotel or motel with a 1031 exchange.

 1031 Exchange Hotels and Motels